csc-training/elements-of-hpc/intro/how-hpc-has-changed-the-world.md

 Steps 2-4 are called numerical simulation of the problem.

+In this way experiments can be partially replaced by simulations.
+Of course only experiments (if feasible) can validate the model and simulation results.

 If the problem is complex (e.g. climate), the system to be simulated is large in some sense (e.g. a galaxy comprises a huge number of stars), the simulated time is long (e.g. long term climate simulations) or very high accuracy is needed the required amount of computing work quickly becomes enormous.

 ### High performance computing